 - Ambadassador: He can talk his way out of a ton of fights to avoid unnecessary violence, but can kick ass with the best with them the instant negotiations fail.

 - Badass Normal: He can use swords and guns.
 No magic.
-Yeah he can summon demons but they are more like Hired Guns.
+Yeah, he can summon demons but they are more like Hired Guns.
+Plus, he's a completely ordinary human, lampshaded by the name lead artist Kazuma Kaneko gives him: Futsuo means "Ordinary/Average guy".

-- Badass In Charge: After the events of the game he founded the Valhalla district in Tokyo Millennium and helped to expand it alongside Cerberus and Madam.
+- Badass in Charge: Leads the demons he subjugates, and is generally considered the party's leader.
+After the events of the game he founded the Valhalla district in Tokyo Millennium and helped to expand it alongside Cerberus and Madam.

 - The Beastmaster

-- Cool Helmet/Shoulders of Doom: When equipped with the Dragon armor set in the game, according to some official concept-art◊.
+- Cool Helmet: When equipped with the Dragon armor set in the game, according to some official concept-art◊.

 - Dark Messiah: In every path.
 Saving the world means destroying everyone who opposes your vision for it.